innova-foundation/track-burn-bot/README.md

 Dont forget to replace the Innova RPC port of 14531 with the RPC port of the blockchain you are trying to monitor.

-Also, ensure that you change the channel name from "burn-transactins" to the channel you want the bot to post to.
+Also, ensure that you change the CHANNEL_ID to the channel you want the bot to post to.

 ## Running the Bot